carmine560/trading-assistant/README.md

     ('count_trades',),               # Count the number of trades for the day.
     # Speak the number above and notify you of the readiness of the sell order.
     ('speak_config', 'Variables', 'number_of_trades'),
-    # Return the cursor to the previous position.
     ('back_to',)]
 ```